tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 #### Easy to Build Constraint Systems

 In this bulletproofs framework, a _prover_ can build a constraint system in two steps.
-Firstly, she _commits_ to secret inputs and _allocates_ high-level variables corresponding the inputs.
+Firstly, she _commits_ to secret inputs and _allocates_ high-level variables corresponding to the inputs.
 Secondly, she _selects_ a suitable combination of _multiplicative constraints_ and _linear constraints_, as well as requesting a _random scalar_ in response to the high-level variables already committed [[14.]].

 Lovesh Harchandani in the article "[Zero knowledge proofs using Bulletproofs](https://medium.com/coinmonks/zero-knowledge-proofs-using-bulletproofs-4a8e2579fc82)" [[15.]] captures an excellent outline of _zero-knowledge proofs_ that use _Bulletproofs_;